Elemental Cyber Security FAQ (Frequently Asked Questions)

 The Elemental Security Platform (ESP) can perform quick, standardized evaluations of compliance with complicated regulatory laws and standards.
 Moreover, you can customize those evaluations to your own organization's needs, including where and when the security policies apply.
 You can tailor the content and target the deployment of policies to support the business objectives of the organization.
 Most important, ESP enables you not only to achieve, but especially to continuously maintain your compliance goals.

 Enterprise security infrastructure and requirements are continually evolving.
-Some key questions to consider when evaluating security compliance automation products include:
+Some key questions to consider when evaluating security risk and compliance automation products include:

 - - Will the solution adapt to my changing environment?
 Is it flexible enough to solve not just the problems I know I have now, but also those I will face in the future?

-- - Can it automate my security operations manual?
+- - Can it automate my security operations manual as well as my risk calculations and compliance checks?

-- - Can the solution help me not only achieve compliance, but also countinuously maintain it and possibly adjust my security baseline proportionally to the changes in my environment?
+- - Can the solution help me not only achieve compliance, but also continuously maintain it and possibly adjust my security baseline proportionally to the changes in my environment?

 - - Can I use the solution across much of my infrastructure?